UAE: Up to 9-day break ahead of Ramadan as schools head into mid-term

 Head teachers also reiterated that the school calendar is confirmed and approved by the relevant authorities before the end of the previous academic year.

-Lisa Passante, Principal, Star International School, Al Twar, said, “This allows our teachers to complete long-term planning for all subjects, before the start of the new academic year, taking into account all the mid-term breaks and national holidays throughout the year, ensuring coverage of the curriculum.
-Our mid-term break is from Monday, February 10, to Wednesday, February 12.
+“This allows our teachers to complete long-term planning for all subjects, before the start of the new academic year, taking into account all the mid-term breaks and national holidays throughout the year, ensuring coverage of the curriculum.
+Our mid-term break is from Monday, February 10, to Wednesday, February 12," Lisa Passante, principal at Star International School, Al Twar, said.

 Lisa Passante